yehaha9876/gitlab/doc/integration/elasticsearch.md

 ID_FROM=2001 sudo gitlab-rake gitlab:elastic:index_repositories
 ```

-If you need to update any outdated indexes, you can use
+If you need to update any outdated indexes or generate the initial indexes for
-the `UPDATE_INDEX` parameter:
+repositories, you need to use the `UPDATE_INDEX` parameter:

 ```
 UPDATE_INDEX=true ID_TO=1000 sudo gitlab-rake gitlab:elastic:index_repositories